 The real fun begins as you make your way down the side of the volcano, a chance to relive your days as a youngster, running with no worries down a winding path.
 As you let go and fly down the twists and turns of the descent, each step on the black rock causing dust to fly up in your wake.

 4. One Small Step for the Impact Runner

 Running through the lava fields is probably as close as you can come to running on the moon, the black charcoal rock jagged on either side creating a strange sense of unfamiliarity yet a desire to go on and explore.
 All around you, as far as you can see, the moonscape stretches out and beckons you forward - deeper into the unknown, the barren, the heat.

 This heat and sense of danger are soon forgotten once you are saluted by local villagers going about their daily tasks, their smiles and greetings of ‘hola’ help you settle in to your stride and remember what Impact Marathon Series is all about, creating a positive change through the power of running.

-Guatemala Impact takes place in March and we still have a very small amount of spots left in our Athletes’ Village for 2019.
+Guatemala Impact takes place in March and we still have a very small amount of spots left in our Athletes’ Village.